biggie-boss/LoreRim/README.md

 **City Variation**

 City Specialties Dictate Tiers.
-General wealth dictates buy/sell prices (higher buy/sell in wealthy, lower buy/sell in poor).
+General wealth dictates buy/sell prices.
+Medium is average.
+High wealth cities have 15% higher buying prices and selling prices.
+Poor cities, Solstheim and Orc Strongholds have 15% lower buying prices and selling prices.
 Low wealth capitals are poor in 3 goods, rich in 1.
 Medium wealth capitals are rich in 2, poor in 2.
 Wealthy capitals are poor in 1, rich in 3.
+Each good a city is "rich" in has 15% lower selling and buying prices.
+Every good that a city is "poor" in has 15% higher buying and selling prices.
+There are also events that trigger based on questlines that cause prices to fluctuate.

 Solitude:
 - General Wealth: High